ayseyk/ayseyk/README.md

 ## Hi there 👋

 I am computer engineering student 👩‍💻 at **Karadeniz Technical University**.
 I am here to share my studies, projects and some notes which are I've taken :nerd_face:.
 I study to learn new technologies and programming languages.. <br>
-I am an ıntern at **StajOkulu** Internship Programme.
-I learn new things thanks to this programme and I want to improve my programming skills 💻. <br>
+I am an ıntern at **StajOkulu** Internship Program.
+I learn new things thanks to this program and I want to improve my programming skills 💻. <br>

 ### Contact me :
 <p>